 The risks of taking bipolar medicines during pregnancy are not fully known.

-If you're pregnant and you have bipolar disorder, a written plan for your treatment should be developed as soon as possible.
+If you're pregnant and you have bipolar disorder, you will need a written plan for your treatment as soon as possible.

 The plan should be drawn up with you, your partner, your obstetrician (pregnancy specialist), midwife, GP and health visitor.

-• benzodiazepines (tranquillisers), such as diazepam (Valium) and lorazepam (Ativan)
+- benzodiazepines (tranquillisers), such as lorazepam (Ativan) and diazepam (Valium)

-If you become pregnant while taking medicine for bipolar disorder, do not stop taking it until you have discussed it with your doctor.
+If you become pregnant while taking medicine for bipolar disorder, do not stop taking it until you have talked about it with your doctor.

 If bipolar medicine is prescribed for bipolar disorder after your baby is born, it may also affect your decision to breastfeed.